splorp/tersus/readme.txt

 -----------------------------------------------------------

-0.1.0
+0.1.1 — The “We Don’t Need No Stinkin’ Stylesheet” release

-* The “Getting Our Feet Wet” release
+0.1.0 — The “Getting Our Feet Wet” release